jscodingnights/jscn-project-starter/challenges/us-presidents.md

 # US President Voting App
-Create an app that some random citizen can use to vote in the upcoming presidental election!
+Create an app that a US citizen could use to vote in the upcoming presidental election!

-Use React or any client of your choice!

 **Remember**: React is a view engine!
 Focus on good looking UI.
 Pick one single bit of functionality to focus on first before trying to implement the entire app.

-## App Spec
+## Challenge Spec

 Citizens can: